 For a market of almost 24 million people, Taiwan has a rich media environment with around 600 TV and radio broadcasters, with satellite television as the main source of broadcasting revenues.

-The Taiwanese have one of the lowest levels of trust in media amongst democracies, which scores last place in the Asia-Pacific region with only a 33% trust rate, according to a Reuters Institute survey in 2021.
+The Taiwanese have one of the lowest levels of trust in the media amongst democracies, ranking last in the Asia-Pacific region with a trust rate of just 27%, according to a 2022 Reuters Institute survey.
 The structural weaknesses of the Taiwanese media makes them particularly vulnerable to disinformation attacks, especially by the Chinese regime.